oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/3-demo-data.md

 In the rest of the workshop you will connect as individual users as per the instructions.
 Please note down the user URLs so that you can quickly connect as the appropriate user.

-## Task 2: Download the wallet file for your autonomous database
+## Task 2: Download the wallet file for your Autonomous AI Database

-Connect to your autonomous database console in OCI and download the wallet file.
+Connect to your Autonomous AI Database console in OCI and download the wallet file.
 This file will be used later to create connection to the database.

 ## Task 3: Connect as the source user and import source data